nre-learning/nrelabs-curriculum/lessons/lesson-25/stage4/guide.md

 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('vqfx', 1)">Run this snippet</button>

 #### Create ACL via JET
-Now, we use the JET firewall API to create a new firewall filter call "filter-by-jet".
+Now, we use the JET firewall API to create a new firewall filter call `filter-by-jet`.
 This filter contains two terms, the first one is to log and permit ICMP traffic, and the last one is to log and discard all traffic.

 ```
 fw_stub = firewall_service_pb2_grpc.AclServiceStub(channel)